Ziad-ElGamal/PowerRangers-RoboDam2026/README.md

-# RoboDam 2026 - Energy Monitoring & Overload Protection System
+# RoboDam 2026 - Smart Home Energy Monitoring and Monitoring System

 This repository contains the source code for an ESP32-based wireless energy monitoring and safety system, developed for the RoboDam 2026 competition.